 We ship worldwide; and if you are outside of Europe, you can buy on our international website, www.loftzone.com.

 If you’d like to know where your shipment is during transit, then the best way is for you to check this out using the tracking number online.
-UPS (or their partner, DSV) will send you the tracking number by email as soon as we generate the shipping label, whilst we will email you the Palletways number or they will phone you) once your order has left our warehouse.
+UPS (or their partner, DSV) will send you the tracking number by email as soon as we generate the shipping label.
 Sometimes this email may go into your spam folder, so please check there if you can’t find it.
+We pay for a service where Palletways should phone you once your order reaches the local delivery depot, to book in delivery with you.

 Finally, please note that our warehouse is closed between Christmas and New Year every year, so any orders received in that period will be dispatched in early January.